2025 Guide to AMCAS Work & Activities

 The Work & Activities section of the AMCAS is where you’ll enter extracurricular activities (including job experience) relevant to your future career as a medical student and physician.
 Here are the details you need to know before getting started:

-• Character limits: You’ll have 700 characters per experience (between 100-175 words or roughly 5-12 sentences).
-For your 3 “most meaningful experiences”, you’ll get up to 1325 characters (roughly 9-22 sentences).
+• Character limits: You’ll have 700 characters per experience (roughly 5-12 sentences).
+For your three “most meaningful experiences,” you’ll have an additional 1,325 characters (roughly 9-22 sentences) to explain why those experiences are the most meaningful to you.

 • How experiences show up on your application: Your Work & Activities are arranged in chronological order by default; however, AdComs may reorder them by category or other factors depending on their preferences.
 This section is shown before your personal statement.